Ways to pay for care for your loved one

 To decide how much you or your loved one are going to need to contribute to their care, there is a process to go through with your local authority.
 This process involves four main steps:

-If the needs assessment and plan pointed to permanent residential care as being the best option for your loved one, the means test will decide whether the council is going to pay anything towards this care.
+If the needs assessment and plan points to permanent residential care as being the best option for your loved one, the means test will decide whether the council is going to pay anything towards your loved ones care.
 In general, if your loved one has more than £23,250 in capital (that’s savings, shares and property) they will have to pay for everything themselves.

-Here at Westgate, we develop a unique care plan based on your loved one’s individual needs, and can work with you to develop a plan and room options that suit not only their needs, but your budget too.
+At Westgate Healthcare, we develop a tailored care plan based on your loved one’s individual needs and can work with you to develop a plan and room options that suit not only their needs but your budget too.
 Talk to us for more advice on paying your fees and the options available to you.